RyanxLoi/brant-steele-hunger-games-creation-script/README.md

 # The Brant Steele Hunger Games Generator Script
 Given two csv files, this script can quickly generate a simulated Hunger Game using Brant Steele's generator.

-This script was specifically created for a Discord server, but can be modified as necessary to suit your needs.

 # Prerequisites

 In order to use this script, you'll need: